 Is it OK to water plants with chlorinated water?

 In excessive amounts, chlorine can be toxic to plants.
 Any chlorinated water (e.g., water from your swimming pool) should not be used to water your plants.
 Chlorine is usually added in municipal water to kill pathogens and make it safe for consumption.
 So, if you are using municipal water, it already has some chlorine content.
 However, the chlorine level in tapped water is not only safe for humans and pets but is also safe for plants.
 In fact, plants need chlorine for healthy growth and development and so it is ok to use tap water for irrigation.

 Can my dog drink hose water?

 Animal experts strongly advise against pets drinking hose water for the same reason humans are advised against it – hose water could be contaminated with heavy metals, chemicals, and pathogens.
 One of the common health complications for pets that drink hose water is aspiration pneumonia.
 As your pet inhales the water from the hose, it could easily get into his lungs which then leads to aspiration pneumonia.
 But the pet is also exposed to pathogens and chemicals that could potentially make them sick.

-How do you dechlorinate a hose of water?
+How do you dechlorinate hose water?

 If the chlorine quantiles in your water are too high, you may want to dechlorinate it.
 The safest and easiest way to do this would be to use a hose water filter.
 In addition to dechlorinating the water, the filter will also remove any other impurities that might have made the water unsafe for drinking or for irrigation.